stape-io/data-tag/README.md

 ## Open Source

-Data Tag for Google Tag Manager Web container is developing and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+Data Tag for Google Tag Manager Web container is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.